• Free shipping from 90€

 Painting children's toys: What to consider?

-Absolutely harmless - these are the colours from LittlePomp
+Absolutely harmless - the LittlePomp Chalk Paint

 Instructions: Step-by-step to the perfect result